Northwest Airlines Flight 710: Investigation

-The CAB held a two-day public hearing at the McCurdy Hotel in Evansville, Indiana that began on May 10, 1960.
+The CAB held a two-day public hearing at the McCurdy Hotel in Evansville that began on May 10, 1960.
 The board heard from five eyewitnesses who described what they had observed as Flight 710 crashed.
 Witnesses testified that six weeks before the crash, the aircraft had suffered from a fuel leak in its right wing.
 The leak had occurred during refueling at Idlewild Airport in New York City, and was caused by a bolt that was too long that had been installed on the top of the wing's fuel tank.
 The leak was repaired immediately, but for about ten minutes, the wing had been subjected to extra strain.
 As of the time of the hearing, investigators were still trying to determine whether the leaking fuel could have damaged the wing's structural components.
 The board also heard reports that ground crews had experienced problems getting the plane's passenger door to close in Minneapolis and in Chicago on the day of the final flight.
 A fight instructor for Northwest Airlines testified that he had flown the accident aircraft on the morning of the crash, performing a crew training flight in the Minneapolis area.
 He said that maintenance crews had received reports that the plane's propellers were out of synchronization, but he found them to be running perfectly during his flight.
 Two passengers who had departed the plane after the flight from Minneapolis testified, with one of them stating that he had taken over 40 flights to Midway Airport, but the landing in Chicago just before the fatal flight to Miami was the roughest he had ever experienced.
 The other passenger, however, testified that he considered the landing to be routine, neither rougher nor smoother than normal.